 Within the niche industry that is garment printing, Pally Hayre is one of the most influential and well-known characters.
 Pally has been in the trade for over 33 years and is a force to be reckoned with, his label as king of Leicester, is well known and justified.

 Upon entering Pally’s print floor, you are taken by the size and the amount of modern, UpToDate machinery that is being used.
 He has eight MHM printing presses that range from eighteen to eight colours.
-These large machines are supported by 4 Adelco Pro-cures dryers.
+These large machines are supported by 4 Adelco Pro-cure dryers.
 Pally is an astute and savvy businessman, with his desk in the middle of this enormous print shop, he has his thumb on the pulse of his empire, which consists of a 47,000 sq ft printing shop, a sublimation factory, cutting and packaging factory to boot.

 Let’s start at the beginning: Pally who has been born and bred in Leicester and has been in the industry since 1986, where he and three business partners started a garment printing business called “Rainbow Screen Printers”.
 This business-focused predominantly on children’s clothing.
 With only an estate car and long hours (6 am – 1 am, 6 and half days a week).
 Rainbow Screen printers took off, and proved successful, enabling Pally to buy his first Porsche within 6 months.
 Due to different business approaches regarding investment, Pally had a break from this company for 6 months before starting up on his own, aptly known as Pally UK in 1996.